coderaiser/putout/README.md

 });
 ```

-As you see `places` is empty, but the code is changed: there is no `hi` variable.
+As you see, `places` is empty, but the code is changed: there is no `hi` variable.

 #### No fix